TriNetX

 Features

-Through TriNetX, users search for patients meeting specified criteria, without prior Institutional Review Board (IRB) approval.
+Through TriNetX, users can search for patients who meet specified criteria, without prior Institutional Review Board (IRB) approval.
 Data are presented as unique patient counts.
 Such a search can help researchers determine whether enough potential patients are available to properly conduct a research study.
-With IRB approval, patient-level data can be requested via CTSI Informatics Service Request.
-TriNetX also offers charting for data visualizations and provides analytical tools to compare patient cohorts for real-word data studies.
+With IRB approval, users can request patient-level data using the UR CTSI Informatics Service Request form.
+TriNetX also offers charting for data visualizations and provides analytical tools to compare patient cohorts for real-world data studies.

 Get Started